JuliaClimate/Notebooks/page/index.md

 - [turing.mybinder.org](https://turing.mybinder.org/v2/gh/JuliaClimate/Notebooks/HEAD?urlpath=lab)

 A couple notes :
-- For repeated use it is suggested that users run the notebooks on a local computer instead if possible.
+- For repeated use it is suggested that you run the notebooks on a local computer rather than in the free cloud if possible.
 Not only will this probably be faster than on `mybinder` but it will also save funds that allow `mybinder` to provide these shared cloud services to the community without charge.
 - Memory limitations can occur but the resources provided by `mybinder` generally suffice to run the notebooks without excessive latency.
 For the `mybinder` case, notebooks have been downloaded into the `jl` folder to facilitate navigation within `Pluto`.

 Step by step summary :